billp72/netcreative/content/posts/2020-01-09--gatsby/index.md

 ### WHY SHOULD I USE A SEPERATE CMS?
 Contenful allows for user-managed content on a distributed, CDN network.
 This means content can be delivered to the user on the closest edge.
 Contentful lets you model your data based on type - images, text etc. Contentful is not associated with any one website builder tool so makes switching between them easy since you won't have to migrate your data.
 [Contentful](https://contentful.com)

-### WHAT ABOUT PERFORMANCE?
+### HOW DOES GATSBY'S PERFORMANCE STACK UP?
-According to benchmark testing, Gatsby outperforms Wordpress and other platforms when page load times were compared.
+According to benchmark testing, Gatsby outperforms, by a significant margin, Wordpress and other platforms when page load times were compared.

 ### WHAT ABOUT SEO?
 Without getting too technical, Gatsby renders plain HTML to the browser which is more accurately indexed by web crawlers.
 All things being equal, there's no reason a Gatsby site shouldn't rank similar to a Wordpress site on Google.
 I might even give a slight edge to Gatsby simply for its speed.